adityastic/OpenWeatherCoreJS/README.md

 # OpenWeatherCoreJS
-Website built on Core Javascript, HTML and CSS.
+Weather Website built on Core Javascript, HTML and CSS.